tomshaw/electricgrid/README.md

 ### Mass Actions.

 Mass or bulk actions provide the capability to execute operations on multiple rows of data simultaneously.

-To group actions togther use the `group` and `groupBy` helper methods.
+> You can group actions together using the `group` and `groupBy` helper methods.

 ```php
 use TomShaw\ElectricGrid\{Component, Column, Filter, Action};